 select * from intercom_csv_table;

-• Cumbersome Process: There are many steps and decision points in this process and this introduces some unnecessary complexity in your workflow.
-Additionally, this process is lengthy and tedious, and debugging is even more cumbersome because it lacks error-handling functionality.
+- Cumbersome Process: This process has many steps and decision points, which introduces unnecessary complexity in your workflow.
+This process is lengthy and tedious, and debugging is even more cumbersome because it lacks error-handling functionality.

 Conclusion

-The article provided you a detailed explanation of 2 methods using which you can easily transfer data from Intercom to Snowflake.
+The article provided you with a detailed explanation of 2 methods using which you can easily transfer data from Intercom to Snowflake.
 The first method requires a lot of your time and resources.
-If you have no qualms about troubleshooting errors and setting your ETL process manually then the first method is good for you.
-However, if you want a simplified and automated data transfer process, you should opt for the second method.
+If you have no qualms about troubleshooting errors and setting your ETL process manually, then the first method is good for you.
+However, you should opt for the second method for a simplified and automated data transfer process.

 By using a data integration tool, rather than writing the code yourself, you can save your engineers time and money because you will be allowing them to focus on other value-added activities.